Programme/Approved Electives for 2025/26

 No

 How do we decide what is right and wrong?
 How do we assign blame and responsibility?
 What factors affect trust and cooperation?
-How can social and moral psychology contribute to our understanding of justice?Questions like these have fascinated social and moral psychologists for decades and in this module, we'll explore critical perspectives and key debates in psychology that help us to understand the basis of morality and justice in society.
+How can social and moral psychology contribute to our understanding of justice?Questions like these have fascinated social and moral psychologists for decades and in this module, we will explore critical perspectives and key debates in psychology that help us to understand the basis of morality and justice in society.
 In order to build your knowledge, we will cover several topics including responsibility and blame, trust, and justice, critically reviewing contemporary research to discuss how these operate in society.The module contains weekly taught interactive sessions where you will be encouraged to develop your knowledge and shape your own research ideas.
 Importantly and through active discussions, you will learn to apply your understanding of morality and justice to real world issues.

 Aims